nhu92/Mixed-DNA-Project/07-TestKewData.md

 New year!
 Back to work.
 I will think about the possibility of the first thought and test the second.
 (I got my computer reset and I need to reinstall everything to my new system.)

 Through the calculation from scratch, it seems that the first thought is not that useful when we have the external branches in the distance matrix.

+---

+I need a method to calcuate the "shared-ancestral distance" from the tree.
+I would like to leave the external branch length not counted in the analysis.
+Although it will create some zeros in the final results